 (Note: The above simple configuration of GST can be done of existing master of Tally company at any given time)

 If GST is being configured to an existing company with accounting masters.
 Tally will auto configure all your purchase and sales ledgers for GST.
 The user need not have to specify anything for GST purpose.
 Similarly, While GST is set-up for a newly created company, you will just create Purchase and Sales ledger as earlier and no need to specify any GST configuration for ledgers under Sales and Purchases.
 (In the upcoming series, we shall explain on the scenario, which requires configuration for accounting ledgers)

 Create, the 3 GST ledgers, viz.
 CGST, SGST & IGST, you are ready to start your transactions as you are completely GST compliant in Tally.

 The big question, that will arise in your mind is, it seems fine in case of a taxable person dealing in ‘Goods’, but how will I configure GST for companies who supply ‘Services’ as generally there are no stock items.

 In case of ‘Service Providers’ also similar configuration is done.
 Let us take a case of GST Practitioner, and assuming all services he or she provides is of a single ‘Service Account Code- SAC’ and the rate of GST is 18%.

 The same principle will apply in this case also.
 You will configure at the company level and all other ledgers will be auto enabled for GST (you will have to set as ‘Not Applicable’ for ledgers which are not impacted by GST)

 Company Level GST configuration screen for Service Providers:

-The above scenario discussed, will not be a all Use case scenario.
-What if a Taxable person has different HSN or SAC for same rate of GST or has different rate of tax, how do we handle these scenarios will be discussed in you next series.
+The above scenario discussed, will not be an all Use case scenario.
+What if a Taxable person has different HSN or SAC for the same rate of GST or has a different rate of tax, how do we handle these scenarios will be discussed in your next series.